joemaidman/flub/README.md

 ## Hooks

-These must be declared before any tests in a context.
-Prefer variable assignment and function calls within these hooks rather.
+These <b>must be declared before any tests in a context</b>.
+Prefer variable declaration/assignment and function calls within these hooks.

 <b>```setup(function)```</b>